 Amos 8

-Amos has already seen locusts, fire, and a plumbline.
-Now the LORD shows him a fourth thing - a basket of summer fruit - and asks the same plain question as before: Amos, what seest thou? (v.
+The LORD shows Amos a basket of summer fruit and asks, Amos, what seest thou? (v.
 2).
-The answer is not in the picture but in the word for it.
-The Hebrew for summer fruit, qayitz, sounds almost exactly like the word for the end, qetz; and the LORD turns the one into the other: The end is come upon my people of Israel; I will not again pass by them any more.
-The fruit is ripe, the season is over, and so is the time for patience.
-The basket of harvest becomes a verdict.3
+The answer lives in the sound.
+Qayitz, the ripe fruit, rings like qetz, the end.
+So the LORD turns the one word into the other: The end is come upon my people of Israel; I will not again pass by them any more.
+The harvest is in.
+A basket of fruit has become a verdict.

 Tap any highlighted phrase to jump to the commentary that unpacks it.